Amos47/2400/GLOSSARY.md

 What systems are expected to accomplish.
 What the party requesting the system needs the system to do.

-## software

-Computer code designed to accept input, process the input and provide results as output.

 ## spurious

 False or fake; not being as it appears to be.